LAST UPDATED · JUNE 2026

 PURPOSE

-Matched-set percentage change is capped at ±50% per period.
-Larger swings are recorded but capped at the boundary, preventing single outlier SKUs in sparse matched sets from compounding errors across the chain.
+Matched-set percentage change is bounded each period.
+Swings beyond the boundary are recorded but capped, which prevents a single outlier SKU in a sparse matched set from compounding errors across the chain.

 Raw YTD anchor